 The Lyon Arboretum does a wonderful job of putting Honolulu’s diverse nature on display.
 Some of the unique gardens include the Bromeliad Garden, a herb and spice section, and the popular Hawaiian Ethnobotanical Garden.

 The arboretum is also used as a research facility to conserve the island’s natural landscapes.

 Polynesian Cultural Center

 An interactive park divided into six villages, the Polynesian Cultural Center is an interactive and exciting look into Polynesian culture.
 Rather than another boring museum, the center is a living world where you can explore several Polynesian regions, including Samoa, Fiji, and, of course, Hawaii.

 Dive further into Hawaiian history at Iolani Palace, as you learn about the islands’ prior monarchy inside one of Honolulu’s top landmarks.
-The ornate 19th-century palace is laden with designs befitting a king and queen.
+The ornate 19th-century palace is laden with designs befitting kings and queens.
 Iolani Palace was built in the 1880s and was the official residence of King Kalakaua, the last king of Hawaii.

 Shangri La Museum of Islamic Art, Culture & Design

 The Shangri La Museum of Islamic Art, Culture & Design began as a private collection of Islamic art within a spectacular coastal mansion.
-Today, the fascinating museum has grown to be one of the best places to see in Honolulu.
+Today, the fascinating museum has grown to be one of the places to see in Honolulu for art & culture lovers.
 Doris Duke, the iconic heiress, began her collection after being inspired by her travels around the Middle East.